plone/training/mastering-plone/dexterity_reference.rst

 Frontend
 --------

-Provide a widget in your favorite add-on with the schema for the array of elementary fields you need.
+Provide a widget in your favorite add-on with a schema of elementary fields you need.

 ..  code-block:: jsx
     :linenos: